JRTaylord/Witch-Hat-Description-Language/WHDL_SPEC.md

 **Link resolution must run before per-glyph evaluation.** Amplification is non-local: two identical linked glyphs produce more than the sum of their individual outputs.
 The simulator cannot evaluate glyphs in isolation and sum the results; it must resolve links first, then evaluate.

+**Nested glyphs.** Canon is explicitly ambiguous on whether nested glyphs activate independently as their own rings close, or whether all inner glyphs only activate once the outermost ring closes.
+The wiki's Magic page states this directly: "It isn't clear if spells that are nested inside one another have to be activated simultaneously or if they only activate once the outermost ring is complete."
+The IR does not encode either policy — both are expressible.

+For v1 the simulator implements **inside-out activation**: each glyph's activation is evaluated against its own `coherence.closure` independently, and a child glyph may be active while its parent is not.
+Effects of active children feed into their parent's evaluation if the parent is also active; otherwise they execute in isolation.
+This is the more permissive of the two readings and matches the canon examples (Serpent's Bed of Sand, Cloak Spell) where inner and outer rings appear to combine rather than gate each other.
+The opposite policy ("outermost gates all") may become a per-spell flag in v2 if canon disambiguates.
+Either way, **child glyphs are evaluated before their parent** so the parent sees resolved child output.

 ---

 ## Serialization